flix-tech/objective-c-style-guide/README.md

 NSDictionary *keyedStuff = @{ GHDidCreateStyleGuide : @YES };
 ```

- * Longer or more complex literals should be split over multiple lines with a trailing comma:
+ * Longer or more complex literals should be split over multiple lines with a trailing comma (it helps to reduce the amount of VCS noise by making it possible to add new lines without changing existing ones):

 ``` objc
 NSArray *theStuff = @[